Castle Morpeth

 Castle Morpeth was a local government district and borough in Northumberland, England.
 Its administrative centre was the town of Morpeth.
+The district had a resident population of 49,001 according to the 2001 census.

 The district was formed on 1 April 1974 by the merger of the borough of Morpeth and Morpeth Rural District, along with part of Castle Ward Rural District.

 The district council was abolished as part of the 2009 structural changes to local government in England effective from 1 April 2009 with responsibilities being transferred to Northumberland County Council, a unitary authority.

 Settlements and parishes

 The district includes the settlements and parishes of (towns highlighted in bold):